 Targets: The targets reflect an assumption of 5% growth in the revenue generated for each year 2010-2012.
 Since K-State has only begun using the OEMI in 2008, we feel a growth rate of 5% per year is a stretch goal.
-The difficult economic times could hinder the ability of our faculty and partners to obtain grants, but we feel that we can sharpen our efforts over the three years of this agreement.
+Grants and contracts designated as public service are engaged projects, focusing on connecting campus resources and expertise with the needs and goals of external communities.
+Data is collected from a database of public service grants and contracts housed in the Office of Sponsored Projects and not through OEMI.
+Our performance on this indicator greatly exceeded our targets for the three years of the agreements, far beyond our expectations.
+The results also showed directional improvement over 2010.